mikeBehar/AI-in-Business-Case-1/blackboard-assignments.md

 **Part A - Your Vote**:

 State clearly which option you are voting for:
-- [ ] Option 1: Deploy as-is
+-[ ] Option 1: Deploy LendSmart™ As-Is
-- [ ] Option 2: Deploy with fairness constraints
+-[ ] Option 2: Deploy with Fairness Constraints
-- [ ] Option 3: Deploy with monitoring + community investment
-- [ ] Option 4: Delay 6 months for audit and fixes
+-[ ] Option 3: Delay 6 Months for Independent Audit & Fix
-- [ ] Option 5: Reject AI solution, invest in human training
+-[ ] Option 4: Reject AI Solution, Invest in Human Training -[ ] Option 5: Deploy + Community Investment (Marketing's Proposal)
 **Part B - Your Core Argument**:

 In 150-200 words, articulate the strongest case for your position.
 Imagine you're making your opening statement to fellow board members.
 Your argument should: